psycedelicAI/AI-Continuity-Architecture-Method/synthetic-test/testing-guide.md

 ## Stage 2 — Reception

-Use a new conversation with the receiving AI.
+Use a separate new conversation with the receiving AI.

 Provide: